 Review of Sculptra vs Surgery in Singapore

 This is the most common method of face filler we hear of.
 There are a few different types of facelifts depending on which area you need to fix.
 Face lifts are usually done under light anaesthesia.
 It can actually be quite painful, as some people have already mentioned before.
-Search around Google and you can see quite a few bloggers in Singapore that have covered facelifts.
+Search around on Google and you can see quite a few bloggers in Singapore that have covered facelifts.
 There’s also a recovery period to this so it might be inconvenient for those of us who are working.
 Even though it’s the most popular method, I actually recommend it the least.
 I don’t see any major benefits to traditional face lifts.
 There are better methods around.

 This is a modified method of facelifts.
 Apparently, it’s quite new.
 The benefits of this method is that it is MUCH less painful, can be done with only local anaesthesia (I’ve heard it’s possible without?
 Not sure on this) and the downtime is significantly reduced.
 I did some research into this and because the technique is still quite new, it seems not all doctors trust it will be a good long-term solution yet.
 Nonetheless, LESS PAIN and LOW DOWNTIME are attractive benefits indeed.